2021 Toyota Camry vs Nissan Altima

 The 2021 Camry and Altima offer impressive fuel economy for their segments, with the former reaching 28 mpg city and 39 mpg highway in its standard setup.
 But go AWD on either car to see even better figures: 25/34 mpg (Camry) or 26/36 mpg (Altima).
 For an extra boost of power without compromising much efficiency, opt for the latter's V6 engine; it still gives you a respectable 22 mpg city / 33 mpg highway.

 When comparing reliability ratings from the J.D.
 Power, the Camry does better.
 It received 3.5 stars out of five.
 The Altima received three stars, which is considered average for a midsize sedan.
-These two vehicles both come with a three-year or 36,000-mile basic warranty along with a five-year or 60,000-mile powertrain warranty.
+Both come with a three-year or 36,000-mile basic warranty & five-year or 60,000-mile on the powertrain.